Mak5er/portfolio-site/README.md

 ## Built With

-My personal portfolio with some of my github projects and technical skills.<br>
+My personal portfolio with some of my GitHub projects and technical skills.<br>

 This project was built using these technologies.